woowenjun99/tp/docs/UserGuide.md

 - **Transactions related**
     - `add`, `withdraw` and `exchange` action will be saved in transaction list automatically
         - `DESCRIPTION` of `add` and `withdraw` command accepts all sort **non-space** char/string.
+        - `DESCRIPTION` is limited to 100 characters only.
         - transaction description of `exchange` command is fixed by default as the relative exchange info.
             - Example: `exchange 10 SGD to 50 THB`